blynkkk/blynkkk.github.io/faq.md

 * Can Blynk handle multiple Arduinos?

   > Yes.
-There 3 ways right now :
+There are 3 ways right now:
   >
   > * add multiple devices to your project.
   > * you may use same [Auth Token](./#getting-started-getting-started-with-application-auth-token) for different hardware.
 In that case you can control few hardwares from 1 dashboard.